Roles and duties of directors and officers

 - they are buying goods and services from the co-operative

 - they are selling agricultural products or livestock to the co-operative

 - the co-operative is leasing land to the director

 - your rules permit this type of interest.

 A management contract is when your board appoints someone else to manage your business.
 This could be:

 - making any other type of arrangement.

-You must hold a special resolution to approve this contract.
+You must hold a special resolution to approve this contract first.
 Otherwise, it becomes void.

 Learn more about the role of the board of directors for a co-operative.